Jefferson woman dies in May 11 crash

-A woman from Jefferson died in a crash on Corvallis Road, south of Independence, on Saturday night.
+INDEPENDENCE — A woman from Jefferson died in a crash on Corvallis Road south of Independence on Saturday night.

-At approximately 11:25 p.m. on May 11, Polk County deputies responded to a reported one-vehicle, non-injury, crash in the 9000 block of Corvallis Road.
+At 11:25 p.m. on May 11, Polk County deputies responded to a one-vehicle, non-injury, crash in the 9000 block of Corvallis Road.

 Oregon State Police Trooper Nicklus Rumsey was in the area and responded as well.

-Before law enforcement arriving at the scene, the Willamette Valley Communications Center received reports that the crash involved more than one vehicle and that there were two injured people, one with grave injuries.
+Before law enforcement arrived at the scene, the Willamette Valley Communications Center received reports that the crash involved more than one vehicle and that there were two injured people, one with grave injuries.

 The front of their 2018 Chevy Silverado dropped into the ditch on the east side of the road.